KJMCFA/KJMCFA/README.md

 ### Hi there 👋 I'm new to github.
-I'm currently studying a introduction course tp coding
+I'm currently studying an introduction course to coding

 <!--
 **KJMCFA/KJMCFA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 I'm interested in coding an IT so any help with where to start on my journey would be appreciated